rehierl/abstract-properties/11-0-abstract-properties/_remarks.md

 - in the context of ordered sequences (total orders)
 - in the context of node trees (partial orders)

-a chapter on families of scopes
-- i.e. a set-based point of view
-- to flesh out its definition
-- to proof certain aspects
-- to provide order-based definitions

 <!-- ======================================================================= -->
 ## first